Rachel Platten: Early life

-Platten was born on May 20, 1981, in New York City to Paul and Pamela Platten, but grew up in Newton Centre, Massachusetts and attended the Mason-Rice Elementary School.
+On May 20, 1981, Rachel Platten was born in New York City to Paul and Pamela (née Jabush) Platten, and grew up in Newton Centre, Massachusetts, where she attended Mason-Rice Elementary School and Oak Hill Middle School.
 Her mother is a therapist.
-She was raised Jewish.
-She has a younger sister, Melanie.
-Platten studied classical piano from the age of 5 and then took up guitar in high school.
+She grew up Jewish and she has a younger sister, Melanie.
+Rachel studied classical piano from the age of 5 and then took up guitar in high school.
 She attended Buckingham Browne and Nichols high school, where she sang in the school's singing group.
 At Trinity College, she was a member of the Trinity College Trinitones, the college's first all-female a cappella group.

-As a part of a study abroad program, she went to Trinidad to do an internship at a diplomat's office and at a record label.
+As part of study abroad programs, Platten studied in Rome for a few months and went to Trinidad for a full semester to do an internship at a diplomat's office and at a record label.
 While she was there, she sang backup for a friend's band in front of over 80,000 people at the International Soca Monarch finals in 2002.
 According to Platten, from that moment on she knew she had to pursue music full-time.

-Platten graduated from Trinity College with a degree in political science in 2003.
+In 2003, Platten graduated from Trinity College with a degree in political science.

+Career

+2003-2010: Trust in Me

+In 2003, Platten self-released the album Trust in Me.
 She moved to New York City's Greenwich Village, recorded demos, and performed in a Prince and Sly and the Family Stone cover band called Dayz of Wild.
 She worked several jobs, including as a waitress, a jingle writer, and an Estée Lauder salesperson.
-She performed her solo music around the Village and eventually began touring the country.

-Career

 2011–2014: Be Here

-Her first album, Be Here, was released from Rock Ridge Music in April 2011.
+In April 2011, Platten's next album, Be Here, was released from Rock Ridge Music.
 The single "1,000 Ships" peaked at number 24 on the US Billboard Adult Top 40 chart, also playing at various radio stations.
 An earlier song, "Seven Weeks", was used for the film The Good Guy.
 The theme song for ABC Family's Jane by Design, "Work of Art", was performed by Platten on hire.
-Her song "Begin Again" was used in Freeform's teen drama television series Pretty Little Liars' 100th episode, "Miss Me x 100".
+Her song "Begin Again" was used in the Freeform teen drama television series Pretty Little Liars 100th episode, "Miss Me x 100".
 Her songs "Don't Care What Time It Is" was used in VH1's Basketball Wives and "You're Safe" was used in MTV's Finding Carter in September 2014.
 On June 27, 2014, Platten debuted "Fight Song" on the social networking website We Heart It as part of an artist spotlight.